beseven/tutorial/en/django_installation/instructions.md

 All you need to do is find a directory in which you want to create the `virtualenv`; your home directory, for example.
 On Windows it might look like `C:\Users\Name\` (where `Name` is the name of your login).

+> #### NOTE
+>
-> __NOTE:__ On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example `C:\djangogirls`.
+> On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example `C:\djangogirls`.

 For this tutorial we will be using a new directory `djangogirls` from your home directory: